Owls: Who Are They?

 A painting of a pair of barn owls by Robert Havell for John James Audubon from 1827.

 Over the millennia, we can trace our conflicted relationship with these birds — varying, of course, between cultures — from wise seers and benevolent guides for those who’ve perished, to omens of illness and certain death.
 The use of their parts by witch doctors may be the result of their long-perceived status as harbingers of ill fortune.
-In some cultures, the hoot of an owl proclaims a person's death — used by Shakespeare in Macbeth and Julius Caesar and present in Māori myths about the ruru (Ninox novaeseelandiae) — in others — such as in the Middle East — the sight of an owl may be associated with great violence and much death in an upcoming battle, while the call of an owl forecasts an unfavourable day.
-In the Christian religion, the owl, particularly the barn owl, foretells one's doom and its shriek is evil and demonic.
+In some cultures, the hoot of an owl proclaims a person's death — used by Shakespeare in Macbeth and Julius Caesar and present in Māori myths about the ruru (Ninox novaeseelandiae) — in other places, such as in the Middle East, the sight of an owl may be associated with great violence and much death in an upcoming battle, while the call of an owl forecasts an unfavourable day.
+In the Christian religion, the owl, particularly the barn owl, foretells one's doom, and its shriek is evil and demonic.

 Why do owls captivate us so?
-Maybe it’s because they represent such an inverse of our own lifestyles or because of our associations with the night; a place of mystery, where darkness obscures and hides the world from our eyes.
-Creatures that dominate this domain, whose senses have the power to pierce its darkness, would understandably fascinate us light-loving animals.
-Owls keep watch of the night.
+Maybe it’s because they represent such an inverse of our own lifestyles or perhaps because of our feelings towards the night; a place of mystery, where darkness obscures and hides the world from our eyes.
+Creatures that dominate this domain, whose senses have the power to pierce its blackness, would understandably fascinate us light-loving animals.
+Owls are the watchers in the dark.
 They see things that most animals don’t.
 Their nocturnal behaviour, combined with their cryptic plumage, large eyes, and keen hunting talents, create the image of an intelligent bird.
 But, do actual owls exhibit the wisdom & intelligence of their mythological counterparts?

-While we can be pretty certain that owls aren’t portents of death, and hearing one hoot won’t make you drop ill with a fatal disease, it is harder to test the owls sharp-minded and/or wise reputation.
-This is mostly due to the slippery problem of defining intelligence itself.
+We can be pretty certain that owls aren’t portents of death — hearing one hoot won’t make you drop ill with a fatal disease, for instance — but it’s harder to test the owls sharp-minded and/or wise reputation.
+This is mostly due to the slippery issue of defining intelligence itself.
 As a social species, we humans have placed certain social behaviours and abilities on a pedestal.
-We are biassed towards the species that can form tight bonds and cooperate together in groups, for example.
-Owls are solitary species, not evolving complex social abilities because these simply didn’t help them survive, given the way in which they live.
+We are biased towards species that can form tight bonds and cooperate together in groups, for example.
+Owls didn’t evolve complex social abilities because such abilities wouldn’t have helped them survive or reproduce more effectively, given their mostly solitary lifestyles.

-An owl may not be able to fill a beaker with stones until it can reach the water or use a stick to excavate burrowing insects but it can, for example, identify the scuffling of a mouse under a pile of snow, precisely pinpoint its location using its hearing alone, and noiselessly swoop to snatch the surprised rodent up in its talons, all in the dead of night.
-This is partially why calling an owl “dimwitted” feels erroneous.
+An owl may not be shrewd enough to fill a beaker with stones until it can reach a floating bit of food or use a stick to excavate burrowing insects from bark, but it can identify the scuffling of a mouse under a pile of snow, precisely pinpoint its location using its hearing alone, and noiselessly swoop to snatch the surprised rodent up in its talons, all in the pitch black of night.
+It feels wrong to call a creature capable of such sensitivity and precision “dimwitted”.

 The hunting talents of owls extend beyond catching prey at night.
 For example, the little owl (Athene noctua) stashes meat to cultivate maggots and larvae as a food source, and burrowing owls use dung as bait to attract dung beetles.
 Owls are certainly capable of intelligent behaviours.
 They just don’t rely on them in order to survive most of the time.
 They’re purpose built for the hunt; their senses honed to perfection, they are some of the stealthiest animals alive.
-Perhaps that makes their symbolism as a death omen more accurate than that of the wise owl — they certainly spell death for any small animal bold enough to be noisy at night.
-At the end of the day they may not fit our definition of intelligence, but they should perhaps be regarded as extremely specialised, experts in what they’ve evolved to do, and be thought of as no less for it.
+Perhaps that makes their symbolism as a death omen more accurate than their role as wise scholars — they certainly spell death for any small animal bold, or stupid, enough to be noisy at night.
+At the end of the day they may not fit our definition of intelligence, but only because they are extremely specialised, experts in what they’ve evolved to do, and they should be considered as no lesser for it.